 Fights, arguments, and disagreements are a part and parcel of every relationship.
-Sometimes, when a fight escalates too much or goes horribly south, sometimes the wise thing to do is take a timeout and go silent.
+Sometimes, when a fight escalates too much or goes horribly south, the wise thing to do is take a timeout and give some space to each other.
 Or when your partner is indulging in name-calling, you don’t have to engage with them.
-In this case, being silent doesn’t mean you are ignoring your partner, it simply means that both of you are trying to gather your thoughts, and attempting to understand the other person’s point of view.
+In this case, being silent doesn’t mean you are ignoring your partner, it simply means that both of you are trying to gather your thoughts, diffuse the heated situation, and attempting to understand the other person’s point of view.

 The silent treatment can be a very annoying, and sometimes disturbing thing to deal with.
 If this is not addressed properly, or handled properly, it will end up doing more harm to your relationship than good.
 It is vital to dismantle this communication pattern and fall back on healthy communication.